connervieira/Predator/README.md

 ## General Features

-### Lightweight
+### Completely Private

-The Predator interface uses very little resources, allowing the majority of your processing power to remain available for license plate recognition, object detection, and database analysis.
+Since Predator is open source, self hosted, offline, and self contained, you can rest assured that it's completely private, and it doesn't collect any of the information you provide it.

-### Offline
+### Offline Capable

 Predator works entirely offline, and never needs to connect to the internet to function.
 All internet based functionality is entirely optional and non-critical to normal operation.

-### Free

-Predator is completely free to use, and contains absolutely no advertising or data mining of any kind.

 ### Open Source

 Predator is free and open source from top to bottom, and is free software, meaning you can make changes and distribute them to others freely.

-### Generic
+### Generic Hardware

 By design, Predator doesn't require specialized hardware to run.
 While higher resolution cameras will obviously yield better results, any video format supported by FFMPEG will work with Predator.

-### Easy
+### Easy Setup

 While being technically minded will certainly help, Predator doesn't require professional installation or setup to function.
 As long as you're reasonably experienced with the Linux command line, setting up Predator should be a piece of cake.

-### Private

-Since Predator is open source, self hosted, offline, and self contained, you can rest assured that it's completely private, and it doesn't collect any of the information you provide it.

-### Multipurpose

-Predator is deliberately designed to be multipurpose.
-It can operate both as an analysis tool for pre-recorded video, as well as a real-time monitoring program.
-Predator can even act as a standalone dashcam when license plate reading is not needed.

-### Customizable
+### Highly Customizable

 Predator is extremely customizable, making it easy to fit into any use case.
 Whether you want an intelligence security camera, or a powerful dashcam device, Predator can be adjusted to fit your needs.

-### Mobile
+### Mobile Ready

 Predator is designed to support low-energy-usage hardware such that it can be easily installed in a vehicle.
 A single USB port is enough to power an entire Predator system.